teamdeeson/codex/docs/working-at-deeson/pay-benefits-and-expenses.md

 ## Benefits

-### Wellness Fund

-All permanent employees are entitled to an annual personal £250 [Wellness Fund](https://www.deeson.co.uk/blog/healthy-mind-healthy-body-new-deeson-wellness-fund), which they can spend on improving their health and wellbeing.

-We have two simple guidelines for spending it:

--   it should be used on something which you're not already doing
--   it should be used on activities you spend time doing, rather than the equipment you'll be doing it with

-Here are some ideas for inspiration:

--   Gym, golf club or swimming/walking/running/yoga club membership
--   Personal training
--   Wellness coach assessment/program
--   Smoking cessation
--   Weight loss group
--   Massage, chiropractor or physiotherapy
--   Counselling or therapy (e.g. CBT)
--   Mental wellness courses (e.g. stress management, meditation or spiritual)
--   Retreats
--   Learning new skills (e.g. healthy cooking classes, creative writing, photography, pottery, knitting, learning to play an instrument)

-How to spend your Wellness Fund:

--   Consult the inspiration list above and choose how you'd like to spend your budget.
-If you're unsure if it's an eligible activity, please check with your manager.
--   Pay using your company credit card and upload the receipt to Receipt Bank, or pay from your personal account and claim as a normal expense.
--   We are keeping a record of how the team makes use of the Wellness Fund, so please let Mel R know what you plan to do and when.
--   It would be great to share what you did and what benefits you felt, so please share a short write up with the team on Slack afterwards.

 ### Training and equipment

 Team members also receive an unlimited training budget, and up to £500 to spend each year on anything that helps to do their job at Deeson better -- this can include hardware, software or accessories.